-Two weeks ago, my little Kaiju had a bout with the flu.
+Miss Kaiju has had 2 encounters with the flu so far.
 In this post I’ll share all you need to know when it comes to toddlers, daycare, and the flu in Japan.

 NOTE: All information here is based on procedures from our daycare and clinic.
 Be sure to check with your daycare and healthcare provider if you have any questions or concerns.